chriott/token_classification_workbench/README.md

 # Token Classification Workbench

-A configurable workflow for training token-classification models from character-span annotations.
-It supports data splitting, validation, label-coverage checks, Hugging Face model training, evaluation, prediction, and local hyperparameter sweeps.
+A configurable workflow for training Hugging Face token-classification models from character-span annotations.
+It includes data splitting, validation, label-coverage checks, evaluation, prediction, and local hyperparameter sweeps.

-Label names are discovered from the training data, so the same pipeline can be used for named-entity recognition, domain-specific entity extraction, and other non-overlapping span-labeling tasks without changing Python code.
+Labels are discovered from the training data, so the same code can support named-entity recognition and other flat, non-overlapping span-labeling tasks.

-Datasets, generated splits, checkpoints, and outputs stay local and are excluded from Git.

-## Scope

-This project expects text with labeled character spans and converts those spans to BIO token labels.
-It is designed for flat, non-overlapping token classification.
-Nested or overlapping entities, document classification, relation extraction, and text generation require different modeling approaches.

-## Requirements
+## Quick Start

-- Python 3.10 or newer
-- A fresh virtual environment

-Create a standard Python virtual environment and install the workbench:
+Run these commands from the repository root after cloning it.

+### 1. Install

 ```bash
 python3 -m venv .venv